 Chronic Illness takes many things from us.
 Some aspects of our diseases we can’t control but there are some we need to find a way to overcome.

-Over the past 9 weeks I have felt like I was in captivity.
+Over the past 6 months I have felt like my disease has been winning.
 I’ve felt like a prisoner in a body determined to suffocate me.
-I’ve even woken in the middle of the night, struggling to get my breath, as pain enveloped my body and pain medication induced numerous unwelcome side effects.
+I’ve even woken in the middle of the night, struggling to get my breath, as pain enveloped my body and extremely strong pain medication induced numerous, unwelcome side effects.

 It’s been as much a mental battle as it has been a physical battle.

-Being confined to bed and unable to sit, stand or walk has been the scariest episode of my bone disease to date.
+Being confined to bed for over 3 months, unable to sit, stand or walk has been the scariest episode of my bone disease to date.

-While in hospital my Specialists were not very hopeful of seeing improvements in a hurry, if at all.
+While in hospital last year, during the acute stage of my disease deterioration, Specialists were not very hopeful of seeing improvements in a hurry, if at all.
 They even indicated I would need to be transferred to respite care (nursing home), rather than rehab as I would not have achieved the physical levels necessary to even be eligible for the Rehabilition department.
 Their concern did little to instil me with hope.

 I Can’t Give Up

 The thought of being placed in a nursing home filled me with terror.
-I’m not ready for this path.
+I wasn’t ready for this path.
+I’m still not ready.
 I need to keep fighting while I have fight left in me.

 I remember lying flat on the hospital bed, staring at the ceiling, praying for an answer.
 I needed hope.
 I needed encouragement.
 No one could give it to me.
 I had to find it.
 My body needed to give me a sign it wasn’t giving up on me entirely.
 It certainly felt like I was moving towards the end of the road.
 Did I have a choice?
 Could I turn this situation around somehow?

 I decided to play some music.
 A cross section of my favourite popular songs and inspirational gospel music.
-It began to calm my mind, my soul.
+The familiar melodies began to calm my mind, my soul.

 I began to visualise myself walking, moving, sitting upright, going home.
 I began to think back to how I could move prior to this devastating acute disease episode.

-I couldn’t move well before this incident but I could get off the bed and grab my walker or crutches.
-I could move one leg in front of the other.
+With widespread pathological fractures throughout my body, I couldn’t move well before this incident but I could at least get off the bed and grab my walker or crutches.
+I could at least move one leg in front of the other and sit upright.

 I began to visualise doing this again.
-Moving in a way my body was accustomed to, not in a perfect way but in a way where I at least had some independence.
+Moving in a way my body was accustomed to, not in a perfect way but in a way where I had some independence.

 Please Let Me Try

-The next morning my Physiotherapist came into my room with no fancy equipment designed to assist me.
+The next morning my Physiotherapist came into my room with none of the fancy equipment he had been trying to use, all designed to assist me to stand and walk.

 I was actually relieved to see him free of “party tricks” and before he had a chance to speak I launched into my prepared speech.

-He said yes go for it!
 No arguments no other ideas, just yes.
-He said he’d been thinking overnight we should try something like this.
+He said he’d been thinking overnight too and felt we should try something like this.

 Yes!
 My prayers were being answered.
 Now all I needed to do was execute my plan.
 I’d say I had nothing to lose but I really had everything to lose!